Board of Directors

 Mrs. Tiffany Crosley, Director

 Tiffany Crosley is the Director of Oakseed Ministries International.
 As the daughter of Oakseed’s founder, the Rev. Dr. Edward Bradley, Tiffany has served Oakseed in multiple capacities since her childhood, including serving on the board and working as a fundraising consultant, graphic designer, and administrative volunteer before being asked to direct the organization in 2016.
 Before leading Oakseed Ministries, Tiffany served as the director of philanthropy for the John Jay Institute, the Clare Boothe Luce Policy Institute, the Alabama Policy Institute, and the Tax Foundation.
 Tiffany holds a BS in political science from Appalachian State University.
-She lives with her husband and five children in the western suburbs of Philadelphia and attends Faith Reformed Baptist Church in Media, Pennsylvania.
+She lives with her husband and six children in the western suburbs of Philadelphia and attends Faith Reformed Baptist Church in Media, Pennsylvania.